Buford and the Galloping Ghost: The Buford Files

 Buford (voiced by Frank Welker) is a lazy bloodhound with a mournful bark and a sharp nose for solving mysteries who lives deep in Fenokee Swamp.
 He teams up with the teenage Boggs twins, Cindy Mae (voiced by Pat Parris) and Woody (voiced by Dave Landsburg).
 The trio solves confusing mysteries that baffle Sheriff Muletrain (voiced by Henry Corden) and his overeager but dimwitted deputy Goofer McGee (voiced by Roger Peltz).
 Buford's abilities are expanded with ears that revolve like radar dishes, and his nose responds to clues like a Geiger counter.

 But Buford has two weaknesses: when the moon comes out, he howls incessantly (often at the most perilous moments), and he also has a running feud with a karate-whacking raccoon.
+Both things also set off his glowing nose.

 The Galloping Ghost

 Nugget Nose (voiced by Frank Welker) is a short and feisty ghost of an Old West gold prospector who finds adventure riding his invisible horse.
 He is also a guardian to Wendy (voiced by Marilyn Schreffler) and Rita (voiced by Pat Parris), two young cowgirls who work at the Fuddy Dude Ranch, owned by grouchy, old Fenwick Fuddy (voiced by Hal Peary).

 Whenever Fuddy threatens to fire the girls, Nugget makes himself invisible and becomes a helping friend.
 He is always battling Fuddy and takes delight in harassing him in odd and humorous ways.
-When the girls are in trouble, Wendy summons Nugget by rubbing on her special gold nugget necklace.
+When the girls are in trouble, Wendy summons Nugget by rubbing on her special gold nugget necklace as Nugget Nose helps to deal with the trouble.